luckyshot/picowiki/README.md

 Some plugins made by their respective authors.

 ## Contributing

-PicoWiki is a single PHP class with 7 methods, all in less than 100 lines of code, ready to be extended.
+~~PicoWiki is a single PHP class with 7 methods, all in less than 100 lines of code, ready to be extended.
+New features I can think of right (through plugins) now are:~~

+PicoWiki is a single PHP class, ready to be extended.
 New features I can think of right (through plugins) now are:

 - Report for checking for broken links (links to pages that don't exist yet), Orphan pages, etc.
 - Code snippets to load YouTube videos or Google Maps, etc.
-- Web-based file editor to edit files directly via browser
+- [x] Web-based file editor to edit files directly via browser
 - Themes
 - Auto-translate
 - Sitemap generator